 Approved procurement arrangements for NSW Government agencies.
 These arrangements apply to procurement of any kind, including goods, services and construction, except as noted.

-This Direction applies to the procurement of all goods and services, including construction, by a government agency within the meaning of the Public Works and Procurement Act 1912 (the Act) except as noted.
-Unless specified otherwise, values are exclusive of GST.
+This Direction applies to the procurement of goods and services of any kind, including construction, by a government agency within the meaning of the Public Works and Procurement Act 1912 (the Act) except as noted.
+All values are exclusive of GST.

 An agency must not split orders to avoid procurement threshold levels and/or governance requirements.

-A government agency must use whole-of-government contracts for obtaining the goods or services to which those contracts apply, except where specific exemptions are provided by Procurement Board policies or the Public Works and Procurement Regulation 2014.
+A government agency must use whole-of-government contracts for obtaining the goods or services to which those contracts apply, except where specific exemptions are provided by Procurement Board policies, directions or the Public Works and Procurement Regulation 2019.
 View the list of whole of government contracts.